-When we decide to expand internationally and hire employees in other countries it’s important that we familiarise ourselves with the local culture, business practices and any differences in operation.
+When we decide to expand internationally and hire employees in other countries it’s important that we familiarize ourselves with the local culture, business practices, and any differences in operation.

 While international business relationships can clearly be beneficial to both parties and function harmoniously, it’s important to acknowledge the differing perspectives and not just assume you’ll be able to use your same business practices in the new location.

 India and the United States vary significantly in working culture and employment regulations.
 This article encompasses the primary differences that a US employer should expect before and during the hiring process of Indian employees.

 What to Consider When Hiring a Remote Worker in India